bb1nfosec/Machinelearning-basics/day1.md

-# Introduction to Machine Learning
+# Introduction to Machine Learning and Information Security

 Machine Learning (ML) is a part of Artificial Intelligence (AI) that helps computers learn from data and make decisions without needing explicit instructions.
+Information Security (InfoSec) focuses on protecting digital data, networks, and systems from unauthorized access, attacks, or damage.

 ---